Maleyka-gh/Maleyka-gh/README.md

 #### 📚Publications & Upcoming Endeavors

 - Writing a research paper for the HEALTHINF conference in Rome, Italy, 2024.
-- Preparing for the AWS Cloud Practitioner exam this September.
+- Preparing for the AWS Cloud Practitioner exam.

 #### 🌱 Projects